unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 If the prototype proves to work reliably, I am considering some enhancements:

-<li>Port the s/w to the "blue" board (SWD), just to make sure it can also work.
+* Port the s/w to the "blue" board (SWD), just to make sure it can also work.
-<li>Move the Ok button "RCD330" default mode to a long press of the Menu button.
+* Move the Ok button "RCD330" default mode to a long press of the Menu button.
-<li>In "RCD330" mode: after sending an Up/Down message, immediately send the opposite message (to try and "hide"/work around MFD changes).
+* In "RCD330" mode: after sending an Up/Down message, immediately send the opposite message (to try and "hide"/work around MFD changes).
-<li>See if there are any other useful RCD300 messages that could also be activated from the steering wheel buttons (via MQB msgs?).
+* See if there are any other useful RCD300 messages that could also be activated from the steering wheel buttons (via MQB msgs?).
-<li>Swap the CAN drivers with TJA1042, to improve power consumption.
+* Swap the CAN drivers with TJA1042, to improve power consumption.